kosmojs/kosmojs/docs/routing/intro.md

 ## 📄 Route File Requirements

-Every route in `KosmoJS` is defined by an `index.ts` file within a folder.
+Every route in `KosmoJS` is defined by an `index` file within a folder.
 This file must export a default value - the specific format of that export depends on whether you're creating an API route or a client page.